nielscup/CustomCamera/README.md

-# ImageCrop Plugin for Xamarin
+# Custom Camera Plugin for Xamarin

-Custom camera for Xamarin.iOS and Xamarin.Android
+Custom Camera for Xamarin.iOS and Xamarin.Android

 #### Setup
 * Coming soon to NuGet